 “The newspapers are lying about Putin!
 People support Russia because Russia protects the most important values everywhere!
 The democratic return of Crimea to Russia is important for all of humanity!” concluded Johan Bäckman.

 Since the question of Crimea is settled for Russian nationalists, the topic of eastern Ukrainian separatism solicited more attention.
-“Russia can never be smaller, only bigger.
-Crimea is Russian, Alaska is Russian.”
 The star of the forum was the leader of a group of rebel volunteer fighters Rusich, Alexei Milchakov.
 He became famous in St. Petersburg even before the war, when photographs of him with a Nazi flag and a puppy he had allegedly killed spread around the internet in 2011.
 Later, during the conflict in eastern Ukraine, Milchakov would pose in front of the dead bodies of Ukrainian soldiers.

 Taking pictures with the rebel leader was a popular pastime for the foreign participants.
 They passionately shook his hand, the journalists were eager to interview him, and the women were smitten: “our Milchakov, what a handsome man!” they sighed.
 Milchakov came to the forum with a woman wearing a black dress with a low-cut back, and journalists identified her as a nationalist activist nicknamed Nordica.

 According to Milchakov, he arrived at the forum “straight from the frontlines” in order to talk to the European attendees so that Europe learns “the truth about Donbass,” and turns toward Novorossiya and away from Ukraine.
 He also hoped to establish trade deals with individual European businessmen, since “the rise in prices is taking its toll on us.”